 - 1. Each committee or task force establishes a written policy or charter defining the goals and objectives for the working group consistent with the Strategic Plan and direction of CBIC. - 2.
-Chair and committee members are assigned prior to the winter Board meeting by the incoming President. - a.
-Committees, with the exception of the Practice Analysis Task Force, and Test Committee, are made up solely of CBIC Board members - b.
+Chair and committee members are assigned prior to the winter Board meeting by the incoming President.

+- a.
+Committees, with the exception of the Practice Analysis Task Force, Marketing Committee, and Test Committee, are made up solely of CBIC Board members, unless a non-Board member is approved by the CBIC Board. - b.
 An ad hoc member from the Board can be appointed as a substitute on an as needed basis to any committee at the discretion of the committee Chair, with approval of the President. - c.
 Invited guests may serve as advisors without voting privileges. - d.
 Liaisons may serve as committee members, except on the Test Committee, in a non-voting capacity. - 3.
 The Chair is responsible for establishing a timeline for the work of the committee, meeting agendas, and minutes as indicated. - 4.
 The Chair prepares written committee reports (as specified in Section 4.2, Procedure 5). - 5.
 The Chair maintains effective channels of communication of committee activities to the President, Executive Committee and the Executive Director. - 6.
-The Chair is responsible for requesting authorization from the Board for all new projects undertaken by the committee. - 7.
+The Chair is responsible to request authorization from the Board for all new projects undertaken by the committee. - 7.
 The committee is responsible for identifying anticipated expenses in preparation of the annual operational budget and communicating expenses to the Executive Director as per the established budget preparation procedure. - 8.
 The committee is responsible for requesting a budget variance preceding the expenditure of unanticipated expenses associated with committee activities.